KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 #### Data Model (Star Schema)

+This is a logical star schema design illustrating the relationship between the central FACT_Sales table and supporting dimension tables, structured to enable scalable and efficient analytical reporting.

 ![Data Model](assets/db.png)

-Logical star schema design illustrating the relationship between the central FACT_Sales table and supporting dimension tables, structured to enable scalable and efficient analytical reporting.

 ### Phase 3: Model Optimisation